oracle/oci-utils/lib/oci_utils/migrate/doc/oci_image_migrate.md

                   ID
                   ....

-    botmnt  (boot partition, <current mountpoint of the boot partition>)
+    bootmnt  (boot partition, <current mountpoint of the boot partition>)

     rootmnt  (root partition, <current mountpoint of the root partition>)